aws-samples/aws-serverless-workshops/MultiRegion/3_Replication/README.md

    domain.
 Ensure that you received this email and click the validation link before moving on.
 Now click **Continue** (it is also possible to use DNS validation to issue the certificate as well - follow the instructions on the screen if you choose/need to validate this way)

+   *Note to re:Invent 2018 workshop participants - if you are using the "loaner"* *domain, please choose e-mail as your validation method*

 7. Once you have confirmed your certificate, it will appear as `Issued` in your list of certificates.
 8. Repeat steps 2-7 again in your second region